Breville the IQ Kettle Review

 Our Analysis and Test Results

 The IQ is a relatively expensive kettle, but you get a fair amount of functionality for the money.
 This machine has five preset temperature options, a reasonably fast boiling time, and a convenient (BPA-free) plastic water level indicator.
 The large capacity is great for multiple users, but not so good for promoting slow pouring as the machine is heavy and poorly balanced.

 We time kettle boil speeds by depositing four cups of fifty-seven degree water into the reservoir then simultaneously turning on the machine and a stopwatch.
 Additionally, we added a thermometer to the water to establish exactly when the unit reaches 201° F — the boiling point at our location.
 The IQ yielded a below-average time at 4 min, 6 sec.

 Controlled discharge of the water is an important feature for those making pour-over coffee.
 Moreover, it simply feels nice to have control over the rate of pour without putting too much effort into the task.
 Like all of the non-gooseneck models, the IQ does not excel at this task.
 Conversely, this model can rapidly fill a glass if needed.

 - Temperature range: 175º, 185º, 195º, 200º, 212º

 - Lid (separate or attached): Attached

 - Water level indicator: BPA-free plastic window

 We define value as a measure of what one receives in return for the dollars spent on a product relative to the other products in its class.
-By this yardstick, we do not find the Breville to be a particularly great value.
+By this yardstick, we do not find the IQ to be a particularly great value.
 Other models in our review match this machine feature for feature and are quite a bit less expensive.

 — Nick Miley, Michelle Powell and Austin Palmer